Warnau (Havelberg): History

 Warnau was first mentioned in the 13th century.
 The original Wendish settlement was west of today's Warnau, on the left of the road from Rehberg.
 Since these areas are often inundated by floods, the village was rebuilt on a hill.
 When exactly the relocation took place is not known, but it is presumed to be after the Thirty Years' War.
 The new settlement was built around the church, which stands at the highest point of the town.

 In 1838 there was a major fire in which almost the entire village, including the church, was destroyed.
 The church was rebuilt in 1841.
 In the church there is an organ made by the organ builder Friedrich Hermann Lütkemüller from 1869.

-Until 1950 Warnau belonged to the district of Jerichow II, then to the newly formed district of Havelberg, which in turn became part of the district of Stendal on July 1, 1994.
-In the period from July 1, 1950 to October 14, 1993, Garz was a district of Warnau and then became an independent municipality again.
+Until 1950 Warnau belonged to the district of Jerichow II, then to the newly formed district of Havelberg, which in turn became part of the district of Stendal on 1 July 1994.
+In the period from 1 July 1950 to 14 October 1993, Garz was a district of Warnau and then became an independent municipality again.
 The municipality of Warnau belonged to the Elbe-Havel-Land administrative community.
-When it was incorporated into Havelberg on January 1, 2005, Warnau lost its political independence.
+When it was incorporated into Havelberg on 1 January 2005, Warnau lost its political independence.